| |

 or a patchwork of all-over patterns.
 Should I use the traditional

-together or hung separately.
+or hung separately.
 I use The Harmony

 Guide to Crocheting Techniques and Stitches.
 I flip through